 We were lucky enough to welcome Beth Tweddle to our school.
 She led an inspirational assembly focusing on health and fitness.
 Stockport County have also delivered an assembly on the importance of living a healthy lifestyle.

 Our children have had the opportunity to be competitive through our annual sports’ day and a number of special tournament days which we have held, including Rugby World Cup Day and a Power League competition organised by Stockport County.
-Some of our children took part in the Stockport Harriers school cross country league in October 2017 and we are looking forward to increased participation in the upcoming races over the winter.
-Please see the information leaflet in the school office if you need a reminder of the dates.
+Some of our children have been taking part in the Stockport Harriers school cross country league since October 2017.
+Please see the information leaflet in the school office if your child would like to participate and you need a reminder of the dates.
 Children are welcome to participate in any/all of the runs and we look forward to welcoming as many people as possible to Woodbank Park soon.

 Sports Premium Funding at Our Lady’s Catholic Primary School